 OASIS stands for “Outcome and Assessment Information Set” as a group of data elements.
 Medicare and Medicaid use OASIS data sets as an important piece in assessments for adult home care patients and to help measure patient outcomes.
 Over many years and pieces of clinical research, the OASIS system has been refined to help health providers accurately assess and measure outcomes for their patients.

-Interested in learning more?
-OASIS 101 classes provide a basic review of CMS guidance on how to fill out OASIS data required by Medicare and Medicaid.
-If you work in the home healthcare field in any capacity, this training would be beneficial.
-In the State of Iowa, only the staff of home health agencies are offered OASIS training.
+If you are interested in learning more, OASIS 101 classes provide a basic review of CMS guidance on how to fill out OASIS data required by Medicare and Medicaid.
+If you work in the home health care field in any capacity, this training would be beneficial.
+In Iowa, only the staff of home health agencies are offered OASIS training.

-Due to the coronavirus pandemic all scheduled OASIS training will be held virtually via Google Meet, during the same time/days originally scheduled.
-Please register for all training classes by filling out our OASIS Training form.
+Due to the coronavirus pandemic all scheduled OASIS training will be held virtually via Google Meet.

 Register for an OASIS Training

-Dates, locations, and times: Below you will find calendar year 2020 training sessions.
-All classes are scheduled to run 8 a.m. to 4:30 p.m. (unless otherwise noted).
-More specific training details will be sent to contacts or participants approximately 10-14 days prior to the session.
+Dates and times: Below you will find calendar year 2021 training sessions that have been scheduled so far.
+All classes are scheduled to run 8 a.m. to 4:30 p.m. (course is one day only).
+More specific training details will be sent to contacts or participants prior to the session.

 Please note that if you have not received an email back regarding registration of staff DO NOT assume your staff are registered.
-If you don’t receive an email confirming registration within a week you will need to send a follow up email to Lori Brown (email@example.com) to confirm registration.
+If you don’t receive an email confirming registration within a week you will need to send a follow up email to Iowa.OASIS@dia.iowa.gov to confirm registration.

-Cancellation requirements: If you need to cancel the registration for any of your participants please notify firstname.lastname@example.org immediately so those spots may be opened up to other participants.
-There is always a high demand for this training and no-shows leave open spots that could have been filled by others wishing to attend.
+Cancellation requirements: If you need to cancel the registration for any of your participants please notify Iowa.OASIS@dia.iowa.gov immediately so those spots may be opened up to other participants.
 NOTE: All OASIS classes are being conducted virtually until further notice.

-Questions regarding registration can be directed to Lori Brown.
-For all other questions regarding the OASIS training, including questions about course content and future scheduling requests, please contact Maribeth Freland, OASIS education coordinator, at 515.669.6236 or email@example.com.
+For questions regarding OASIS training, including questions about course content and future scheduling requests, please contact Maribeth Freland, OASIS education coordinator, at 515.669.6236 or Iowa.OASIS@dia.iowa.gov.

 In 2019, HF 731 modified the requirements for mandatory reporter training for child and dependent adult abuse.
 The Iowa Department of Human Services now provides online training for free.
 The AEA provides the same trainings online for a fee.
 Visit the Iowa Board of Educational Examiners website for more information.